gitGNU/gnu_stribog/README.txt

 ChangeLog contains a log of creating-removing-merging the branches

-COPYING and copyright files have not been removed for political reasons.
+COPYING file has not been removed for political reasons.

 NOTES ON BRANCHES AND REVISIONS